atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 i.
 He is a very good sort of a man' Said Fanny Selby,, who wanted to fofceii'" matters. ^ 4
-, Ay — the man may be well enough f' '
+, Ay --the man may be well enough f' '
-, his way — but I dare fey he follows’ some low business
+, his way --but I dare fey he follows’ some low business
 \
 '( ' • - r ' ^ ' fy. '